 Uber or Lyft Driver

 As a driver, you’ll set your own hours and generally choose the area where you want to drive.
-According to Lyft, drivers can make up to $35 per hour.
-Uber says its drivers average $19 an hour, though they can make up to more than $30 per hour in certain markets.
+According to Lyft, some drivers make more than $800 by driving on Friday nights and weekends.

 Average hourly pay and salary information is according to PayScale, which uses real-time, market-enabled compensation models to provide salary information for workers and employers unless otherwise noted.